 - According to a 2022 LendingTree survey, 23% of adults are late in paying their bills because they “forgot about the bill entirely,” while 22% didn’t forget the bill—but did forget when the due date was, assuming they had more time than they did.

 Being disorganized is costly, in terms of both money and time.
-But if you can convince yourself to slow down and get organized, the ROI will shock you.
+But if you can convince yourself to slow down and organize, the ROI will shock you.

-“For every minute spent organizing, an hour is earned.” – Benjamin Franklin
+“For every minute spent in organizing, an hour is earned.” –Benjamin Franklin